-Menopause is a normal part of a woman’s natural ageing process, which can have a significant effect on brain health and mental wellbeing.
+Menopause is a normal part of the ageing process for individuals who have periods.
+It can have a significant effect on brain health and mental wellbeing.
 It normally occurs between the ages of 45-55.
-However, premature menopause affects 1 in 100 women, and may occur due to genetic and environmental factors, including early menarche and heavy alcohol consumption throughout life.
+However, premature menopause affects 1 in 100 menstruating individuals, and may occur due to genetic and environmental factors, including early menarche and heavy alcohol consumption throughout life.
 Decades of research support a role for oestrogen, a female hormone, as playing an important role in brain health as well as female reproduction.
 This hormone can function to produce energy (ATP) within multiple brain regions involved in cognitive function.
 It is widely understood that oestrogen levels significantly decline when entering menopause.
 Menopause has been identified as a having the potential, therefore, to negatively impact on the brain through impairing memory and cognition .
-Women postmenopausally are at a signficantly higher risk, as a result, for developing Alzheimer’s disease.
+Postmenopausal individuals are at a significantly higher risk, as a result, for developing Alzheimer’s disease.
 Conversely, an association has been observed between more optimal oestrogen levels and improved cognitive function and memory following the menopause.

-Role of Oestrogen and Homocysteine in Women’s Increased Risk of Cognitive Decline Postmenopausally
+Role of Oestrogen and Homocysteine with relation to Increased Risk of Cognitive Decline Postmenopausally

 B Vitamins, Omega-3 and Zinc